Investing in Stocks

 On the other hand, a board of directors could also decide to retain profits and reinvest them in the company to help finance future growth.
 This type of stock is known as a growth stock.

 An investor in a growth stock would expect to see his or her profits from owning the stock to come primarily from increases in the stock’s price as the company grows.
 Changes in interest rates may affect the relative attractiveness of stocks compared to other investments.

 A company’s stock price is influenced by many factors, including its short- and long-term outlook and recent headlines.
 Stocks may shift from growth to income as the company matures.

 Fluctuations in a company’s stock price often indicate how investors believe the company will perform in the future.
-If the price rises, investors probably think the company’s prospects look good; a falling price, of course, indicates the opposite.
+If the price rises, investors probably think the company’s prospects look good; a falling price, of course, may indicate the opposite.

 - Ask your Financial Advisor for more information about stocks.